xdg-go/rebytes/README.md

 ## Description

-This repo provides packages that let you recycle byte slices in a persistent pool and to create a `bytes.Buffer` equivalent that dynamically manages memory backed by a byte slice pool.
+Package rebytes provides types that recycle bytes slices to reduce allocation and garbage collection:

+* `rebytes.Pool`: a `[]byte` pool that provides/recycles fixed capacity
+  slices from a fixed-maximum-size pool.
+* `rebytes.Buffer`: a `bytes.Buffer` analogue that dynamically gets/returns
+  memory from a `rebytes.Pool`.

 ## Copyright and License